gabrielandre-math/Mouse-Move-Animation-using-HTML-CSS-and-Jquery/README.md

 # Mouse-Move-Animation-using-HTML-CSS-and-Jquery
-a simple application the some concepts
+a simple application the some concepts.

 Codepen link --> https://codepen.io/ANDREGABRIELS/pen/gOozQqx